 Modeling Framework

 WISDEM is selected as the platform for development of the design framework envisioned in this paper.
 The Wind-Plant Integrated System Design and Engineering Model (WISDEM), developed by NREL, is a set of integrated modules that creates a virtual, vertically integrated wind plant.
 The models use engineering principles for conceptual design and preliminary analysis, and link to financial modules for LCOE estimation.
-The modules can be thought of as templates, in that they can be easily tweaked for any analysis question by considering any variable a design variable and any output an optimization objective or constraint.
+The modules can be thought of as templates that can be easily tweaked to answer a wide variety of analysis questions by considering any variable a design variable and any output an optimization objective or constraint.
 The

 WISDEM modules are built around the OpenMDAO library [15], allowing for the modules to be exercised individually for component analysis or in unison for turbine or plant level studies.